ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ### Exception in ICP log

 If the ICP is showing an error in the form of `NeXusEventCallback: [Warning] (NeXusEventCallback<class DAE2DetCardPolicy>::allFrameCallback) Invalid DAE time value` this indicates a hardware problem and you should get in touch with the electronics group.

+### A `measurement.nxs` file is being written to the `C:\data` area

+This file is written by the ISISICP on some instruments if they have defined a non-zero "measurement ID".
+It is intended to be used for correlating runs.
+The presence of the file itself is nothing to worry about.